 Intended learning outcomes: Produce an overview on production or procurement costs, batch-size-dependent unit costs, setup and ordering costs, and carrying cost.
 Explain optimum batch size, optimum length of order cycle, the classic economic order quantity formally and in practical application.
 Disclose extensions of the batch size formula.

-Intended learning outcomes: Calculate examples for the ABC Classification and for the combined ABC-XYZ classification.
-Differentiate between Safety Stock Variation and Demand Variation.
+Intended learning outcomes: Calculate examples for the ABC Classification.
+Disclose the ABC-XYZ analysis in materials management.
+Differentiate between safety stock variation and demand variation.
 Determine batch size depending on stockout costs.
 Assess the effectiveness of the order point technique.